|

 About the Author |

-people and destroys self-esteem.
-Intended for individual workers and
+one that disempowers people and destroys self-esteem.
+Intended for individual

-their families, therapists who help them, and managers and union leaders
+workers and their families, therapists who help them, and managers and

-responsible for work systems, this book explains how and why work abuse
+union leaders responsible for work systems, this book explains how and why

 |